 Surviving Divorce After 50: Feeling Alone

 Loneliness is another big issue in divorce after 50.
-Many women in their fifties went to college, got married early, had children, and then just when things ease up a bit, our husband leaves.
+Many women in their fifties went to college, got married early, had children, and then just when things ease up a bit at home, our husband leaves.
 It was the first time I had actually ever lived alone after my husband left, and soon after, our last child left for college.

 Feeling Inadequate Or Unattractive When Your Husband Leaves

 I mean no disrespect for women whose husbands have died in midlife.
-But having a spouse die is easier to deal with emotionally than if your-still-very-much-alive husband decides you’re not fun enough or smart enough or adventurous enough or whatever, and goes looking for a younger model more suited to his new view of himself.
+But I believe, and there is evidence to prove this, having a spouse die is easier to deal with emotionally than if your-still-very-much-alive husband decides you’re not fun enough or smart enough or adventurous enough or whatever, and goes looking for a younger model more suited to his new view of himself.

 The cruel thing is that instead of the couple working things out together and finding new adventure together, the man looks for someone new.
 I’m sorry to say, there is no shortage of girlFIENDS out there.
 (A girlFIEND is any woman who knowingly gets involved with a married man!)
 Instead of the man rekindling the romance with his wife, he woos and tries to impress this sweet young thing who is usually much younger than he is, and is looking for someone to finance her life.